vss2sn/tello/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-This is the Tello documentation.
+Welcome to the Tello documentation!

 Contents:
 ---------